TheApeMachine/dmt/README.md

 - **Efficient Storage and Retrieval**: Uses a radix tree for fast and memory-efficient storage and retrieval of data.
 - **Scalability**: Designed to scale horizontally by distributing load across multiple nodes.
 - **Fault Tolerance**: Ensures data is replicated across nodes and can recover from node failures.
-- **Prefix Permutation**: Generates permutations of prefixes to distribute load evenly.
+- **Prefix Permutation**: Generates permutations of prefixes to distribute load evenly and make data relational.

 ## Getting Started